bweston6/pi-remote/README.md

 * The `@app.route()` is the URL that the code refers to.
 	* Values in `<>` can be taken from the URL as an argument.
 * The `return` value is the webpage that is returned when a particular link is followed.
-* Any code in-between is python code, such as the `blast(keyName)` function, that you want to run.
+* Any code in-between is python code, such as the `blast(keyName, protocol)` function, that you want to run.

 In the `templates/` directory are the webpages that `server.py` can refer to.
 You can see from `templates/index.html` how the Python code is called: